Songs from the Jemez

 (Interest-free payment plans are available; please inquire)

-Commuter fee (all meals and instruction, no lodging): $400 (limit four spots; open to participants living within 30 miles of Jemez Springs, only)
+Commuter fee (all meals and instruction, no lodging): $180 + teacher dana (limit four spots; open to participants living within 30 miles of Jemez Springs, only)

 Check-in Time: 2 pm (Friday)